kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 >The number $\pi$ (pronounced "pie") has been recognized from time immemorial because its physical significance can be grasped easily: it is the ratio of the circumference of a circle to its diameter.
 But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities enfolded into it?
 >
 >Not surprisingly, some students I met recently wanted to know more about $\pi$.
 Accordingly, I have substantially recast and refreshed my original presentation to better accord with the form and substance of a blog.
 The online references have also been updated to keep up with a rapidly changing Web.
 >
+>My original intention was to write a single blog on $\pi$.
+But because I did not want it to become another overly long _slog_, I have decided to divide it into two parts.
+>
 >If there are any errors or omissions, please [email](mailto:feedback.swanlotus@gmail.com) me your feedback.